eklex/MMA_7455/readme.md

 * Support the double pulse mode (with interrupts)

 ## Limitations
-* The library does not support the SPI bus, so the MMA7455 has to be connected on the I2C bus.
-* The library relies on the standard Arduino library: Wire library.
+* The library relies on the standard Arduino libraries: the Wire library (for I2C) and the SPI library.
+* Particle SparkCore has some performance issues with this library (and I don't know why), however the Particle Photon works wonderfully.
+* The SPI feature works only with a 3.3v logic level, this is an hardware limitation of the MMA7455.

 ## Hardware tested
-* Arduino Uno
+* Arduino Uno (I2C only)
-* Arduino Duemilanove
+* Arduino Duemilanove (I2C only)
+* Arduino Pro Mini 3.3v (I2C and SPI)
+* Particle Photon (I2C and SPI)
 * *Note: If your board is not mentioned in the list, it doesn't mean it won't work with yours, it just means I didn't try it because I don't have every Arduino board on planet Earth.*